Illinois Institute of Technology Announces Summer 2006 art @ IIT Series

 Adolf Loos

 Include a jaunt to Prague in your summer without ever leaving Chicago.
 Step inside the restoration of the Miller Villa (Prague,1928-30), considered the chef-d’oeuvre of the international architectural avant-garde, an embodiment of the surprising harmony between modern Functionalism and the classic English style.
 The panels highlight materials, architectural details, and furnishings.
-Dozens of panels, along with models and materials, show the pre- and post-restoration conditions of the Villa.
+Dozens of panels, models, and materials show the Villa's pre- and post-restoration conditions.

 Marimekko